Keith Nugent: Research and career

 When Nugent's wife Dr Eroia Barone-Nugent developed and instigated the Growing Tall Poppies Program (2008) to increase and sustain girls in science beyond year 10 Nugent quickly included and this program in his scientific endeavors.
 With a focus on supporting young Australians in science his wife Dr Eroia Barone-Nugent was pivotal in showing how science centers of excellence could work with schools and curriculum to deliver on their outreach responsibilities Growing Tall Poppies Program (GTP) in 2008.
 The purpose of the student-scientist partnership program is to highlight the role of physics in solving real-world issues, and to help students become “tall poppies” in science.

 Nugent was appointed part-time director of the Australian Synchrotron from 2011-12.
 He had previously served as a member of its national scientific advisory board and its board of directors.

 From 2005-2012, Nugent was director of the ARC Centre of Excellence for Coherent X-ray Science, based at the University of Melbourne, where he drove the development of coherent X-ray diffraction methods for imaging biological structures using X-ray free-electron lasers.

 He was Deputy Vice-Chancellor and Vice-President (research) at La Trobe University from January 2013 to December 2018.

 Nugent has been a member of the ARC Expert Advisory Committee for Physics, Chemistry and Geosciences, and the international scientific advisory board of Elettra Sincotrone Trieste, the National Synchrotron Radiation Research Centre in Taiwan, and the European X-ray Free Electron Laser based in Hamburg.
 He was a chief investigator for the ARC Centre for Advanced Molecular Imaging.

 He is also a board member at National Computational Infrastructure, the Advisory Committee on Policy Matters, Australian Academy of Science and the National Centre for Indigenous Genomics.

 ANU Deputy Vice-Chancellor (Research and Innovation)

 Nugent was appointed Deputy Vice-Chancellor (Research and Innovation) of the Australian National University in 2019 and remained in the role until January 2024.
-ANU provost, Professor Mike Calford, said, "We sought to fill this critical role with a person who could continue to build the profile of ANU as a world-leading institution for research and development and one who understands the complex systems that support successful research.
+ANU provost, Professor Mike Calford, said, "We sought to fill this critical role with a person who could continue to build the profile of ANU as a world-leading institution for research and development and one who understands the complex systems that support successful research".

-"Professor Nugent has an excellent standing as an individual researcher who is capable of representing ANU at the highest level on the world stage.”